datafolklabs/cement/doc/source/dev/configuration.rst

 Overriding Configurations with Command Line Options
 ---------------------------------------------------

-Config settings are automatically overridden if a passed command line option matches the name.
-Note that this happens in *all* sections:
+Config settings can be automatically overridden by a passed command line option if the argument name matches a configuration key.
+Note that this will happen in *all* config sections:

 .. code-block:: python